-That the Minutes of the last meeting held on 11 December 2012 be approved as a correct record.
+The Minutes of the last meeting held on 11 December 2012 were approved as a correct record subject to the following amendments:

 4. Brent Youth Parliament update

 Thivya Jeyashanker (Chair of Brent Youth Parliament (BYP)) provided an update to the committee on the work of the BYP.